utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 Anyone with permissions to change workspace visibility can request to convert a workspace into a Partner Workspace, but it must be approved by a [Partner Manager](#managing-users-and-roles).
 If you're not a [Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or Partner Manager, Postman will mention this and you can add an optional note to your request.
 Postman will notify you when a Partner Manager reviews your request and approves or denies it.

-> When a workspace is converted to a Partner Workspace, Postman sends in-app and email notifications to all workspace members.
+> When a workspace is converted to a Partner Workspace, Postman sends in-app and email notifications to all workspace users.

 ## Setting up a Partner Workspace